A German lift manufacturer was quoted in the Financial Times this week talking about future sources of demand for its products:

 I have met people over the years with high six-figure sums invested in funds who cannot tell me what equities – or even ‘shares’ – are, let alone bonds.

-To a great extent: score one for modern civilisation.
-Such people can now save and get rich from equities without any whiff of cosplaying a bloke in tights betting on the East India Trading Company in a 1690s coffee shop.
+Score one for modern civilisation.
+Such people can now invest into and get rich from equities without a whiff of cosplaying a bloke in tights betting on the East India Trading Company in a 1690s coffee shop.

 Foreseeing a non-financial return